 Visas & Residency

-If you plan to live or work in Angola, you’ll need the correct visa or residence permit.
-This page gives a concise overview of the main pathways (work, residence, investor), what to prepare, and common mistakes to avoid.
+If you plan to live or work in Angola, you will need the correct visa or residence permit.
+This page gives a concise overview of the main pathways, what to prepare, and common mistakes to avoid.

 New to Luanda?
 See Essential Arrival Tips and Money Exchange.